azer/brick/README.md

 Features:

 * Supports embedding and mixing components
 * Allows creating components with no JS.
+(And they can be published to NPM)
 * Static output with compiled assets
 * Recovers DOM state on client-side
 * Supports generating stand-alone distributions